danielsafrigin/mac-address-mapping/README.md

-# year2-sm1-oop
-project for my oop course

-## OOP Project
+## about
-The main purpose of this project is to develop complex system that you need to keep working on.<br>
+The main purpose of this project is to allowe you to get your location information based on mac addresses.<br>
-doing so makes you understand the importance of clean and good code.<br>
-in the this project we build a system that allows you to analyze wifi information.<br>
+in the this project we build a system that allows you to analyze wifi information to get said data.<br>
 for example your input is a file of wifi scans in your city, then you can filter the data or even export it to kml file.<br>
-(files which google maps can read and transfer represent as dots)<br>
+(files which google maps can read and represent as dots)<br>

 ### Libraries:<br>
 JAK - https://labs.micromata.de/projects/jak/download.html to write a KML file(to use in Google Earth).<br>